Miss & Mister Deaf World: History

 In 2018, Assia Uhanany from Israel won Miss Deaf World.
 Xu Jinghui, a contestant from Taiwan, took a photo with her, and wrote her impression of the contest.
 She told about the foreign environment in Prague, wishing to contact foreign Deaf friends from different countries, hopefully communicating with them.
 She wrote her daily activity: The second day was a free day, and they visited close attractions, starting to make Deaf friends by chatting each other with the international sign language.
 The third day to the sixth day were in the class, for practicing the show together, and sharing international sign language and Deaf culture among different countries.
 The show started on September 29, 2018, left her a little sad and discouraged, but it was a rare experience for her.
 She was happy to be able to go abroad and acquire a lot of foreign friends, and thanked the China Association of the Deaf for giving her such a chance to go abroad, and for teaching her international sign language as well.

-On April 16, 2019, Uhlíř wrote sorrowfully about the passing away of Engineer Vladimír Žíla, a General partner of the world competitions, Miss & Mister Deaf World and Europe and Asia, and the Director of Astera glass.
+On April 16, 2019, Uhlíř wrote sorrowfully about the death of Engineer Vladimír Žíla, a General partner of the world competitions, Miss & Mister Deaf World and Europe and Asia, and the Director of Astera glass.

 On May 25, 2019, Miss Deaf World 2017 and Mister Deaf Europe 2018 got married in Croatia.